Education

 • Plan and adhere to budgets and financial plans

-While the activities listed above are important parts of the job, communication is perhaps the most essential, according to Dr. Kedziora.
-As the superintendent for the Moreno Valley Unified School District, he oversees the education of about 33,000 students.
+While these activities are crucial parts of the job, communication is perhaps the most essential, according to Dr. Kedziora, superintendent of the Moreno Valley Unified School District.
+As superintendent, Dr. Kedziora is responsible for the education of roughly 33,000 students.

-My main duties are to listen to people, help them build their capacity and make sure they know how important they are to our district.
+A superintendent’s primary duties include listening to people, helping them build their capacity, and making sure they know how important they are to the district.

 Good superintendents are liaisons who effectively communicate important information and facilitate conversations with a variety of stakeholders, including: